 Answer: Fill out a volunteer inquiry form here to indicate your availability, skills, and interest.
 You will be contacted on an as-needed basis.

-FAQ 9: How do I become involved with the Puerto Rican Agenda?
+FAQ 9: How do I become involved with The Puerto Rican Agenda of Chicago?